Chart Color Schemes

 Population

-Population growth drivers in Redcliffe are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Redcliffe are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population for Redcliffe (Qld) is around 11,120 people.
-This reflects an increase of 660 individuals since the 2021 Census, which recorded a population of 10,460 people in the suburb.
-AreaSearch validated this estimate using the latest ERP data release by ABS from June 2024 and additional 165 new addresses since the Census date.
-This results in a population density ratio of 2,660 persons per square kilometer for Redcliffe, placing it in the upper quartile nationally according to AreaSearch assessments.
-The suburb's growth rate of 6.3% since the census is within 1.8 percentage points of the SA3 area (8.1%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 59.0% of overall population gains in recent periods for Redcliffe.
+Redcliffe (Qld) statistical area (Lv2)'s population is estimated at around 11,126 as of Nov 2025.
+This reflects an increase of 666 people since the 2021 Census, which reported a population of 10,460 people.
+The change was inferred from AreaSearch's estimation of the resident population at 11,105 following examination of the latest ERP data release by the ABS in June 2024 and an additional 165 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,661 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Redcliffe's 6.4% growth since census positions it within 2.0 percentage points of the SA3 area (8.4%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 59.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data are applied.
-Looking ahead, Redcliffe is predicted to experience exceptional population growth, placing it in the top 10 percent of national areas.
-By 2041, the suburb is expected to grow by 4,709 persons, reflecting a total gain of 42.3% over the 17-year period based on aggregated SA2-level projections.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023 based on 2022 data) for each age cohort.
+Looking at population projections moving forward, exceptional growth, placing it in the top 10 percent of national areas, is predicted over the period with the area expected to grow by 4,709 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 42.2% in total over the 17 years.

 Frequently Asked Questions - Population